 In multiple imputation, the impact of that noise can be reduced by consolidating the analysis outcome from multiple imputed datasets.
-Once an imputation strategy has been selected on the basis of the (assumed) missing value mechanism, a method that works best for a dataset even works well for another.
+Once an imputation strategy has been selected on the basis of the (assumed) missing value mechanism,

 - 1. the imputation process is repeated m times to produce m versions of the dataset; - 2. each of these datasets is analyzed, yielding m outcomes, and - 3. the m outcomes are pooled into a single result for which the mean, variance, and confidence intervals are known.